 While based in Chincoteague, my kids and I took an eco-tour out of Wachapreague to Virginia’s Barrier Islands.
 We wandered a deserted sand bar collecting a few shells and watched a pod of dolphins as they fed in the channel.

 The wild Chincoteague ponies are not to be missed.
 The herd in the southern section of Assateague Island is much smaller than the herd up on the north end of the island near Ocean City.
 But, on pony penning day, the southern herd is much more accessible; we were able to drive right up and watch the pony get their spring veterinarian check-up.
 In the spring it is common to see newborn foals, and we had the privilege of watching a pony less than a week old.
 Later we visited the Museum of Chincoteague Island and learned all about Misty of Chincoteague, the pony from the children’s book that made the herd of wild ponies on Assateague Island well-known by young horse-lovers across the country.

 A Quick Getaway to the Hyatt Regency Chesapeake Bay Resort

-The Hyatt Regency Chesapeake Bay is the place for families to stay in Cambridge, Maryland for a quick getaway from the Washington DC Metro area.
+The Hyatt Regency Chesapeake Bay is the perfect place for families looking quick getaway from the Washington DC Metro area.
 While families could easily spend days lounging poolside, the nearby Blackwater National Wildlife Refuge, Harriet Tubman Historic sites, and Chesapeake Bay Maritime Museum up in Talbot County’s St Michaels beckon as possible adventures.